wrnunzio/salesforce-excel-clipboard-reader/README.md

 ### 📝 Overview

-The **Excel Clipboard Reader** is a Salesforce Lightning Web Component (LWC) that enables users to paste data from Excel or Google Sheets into a text area.
+The **Excel Clipboard Reader** is a Salesforce native way to enable users to paste data from Excel or Google Sheets into a text area and have it converted in friendly format.
 The component processes the pasted data, performs validations, and displays errors ⚠️ or warnings ℹ️ if any issues are found.
 The backend logic in Apex processes the data and returns a mapped table for further use.

 ---